ncphillips/blog/content/post/front-matter-templates.md

 ## Front Matter Templates (FMTs)

 We're setting out to build a customizable CMS for Jekyll and Hugo sites.
-A CMS that allows you to strip out the non-essential clutter from your UI and [Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/){:style="background-color: rgb(255, 255, 255); letter-spacing: 0.01em;"}<span style="letter-spacing: 0.01em;"> are the first step in this direction.</span>
+A CMS that allows you to strip out the non-essential clutter from your UI and [Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/) are the first step in this direction.

 FMTs allow you to customize the presentation of your UI fields in your CMS.
 This is handy if your pages use a lot of [front](https://jekyllrb.com/docs/frontmatter/) [matter](https://gohugo.io/content/front-matter/) fields.